tousix/tousix-manager/docs/admin.rst

 tousix_manager.Administration.actions.generate_routeserver_conf
 Generate the route server configuration and apply it to the BGP server.
 Usually, foe each new member validated, it will be done automatically.
-But if you have some issues with the appliance on the server, or just want to clean the config files, this action is here to de the job.
+But if you have some issues with the appliance on the server, or just want to clean the config files, this action is here to do the job.

 tousix_manager.Administration.actions.generate_openflow_rules
 Relaunch the rules generation procedure.

 tousix_manager.Administration.actions.get_rules_list
-Display all the OpenFlow rules avaliable in the database in JSON format.
+Display all the OpenFlow rules available in the database in JSON format.

 tousix_manager.Administration.actions.change_hote_status
 You can change the state of one or multiple hosts (from Changing to Production, or the other way) with this action.
 All the transitions will be executed for each host.

+tousix_manager.Administration.actions.apply_hote_on_production
+This action enforce selected host configuration into the topology.

 .. _state-machine: